mblakele/presta/README.md

 based on the roles held by the user that calls `presta:install` and `presta:prepare`.

-TODO make security configurable? presta role(s)?
+TODO make security configurable? presta role(s)? probably an amp for store...

 Concurrent Evaluation
 ---